Umbrella Service - Frequently Asked Questions

 Are my expenses reimbursed?

-Do I need to submit a personal tax return?
+Do I need to submit a personal tax return to claim tax relief on business expenses?

 What should I do when I wish to terminate my employment?